 By 1833 breach loading weapons were developed.
 This is what all modern weapons are.

-I winchester-1873personally own a Winchester 1873.
+I personally own a Winchester 1873.
 It is named that because it was first made in 1873.
 It is a reliable weapon, and made the same today as it was 142 years ago.
 And I have news for you.
 Anything that was designed in 1873, you can make in your garage today.
 Every electrician, plumber, and handyman in the country has the materials necessary to manufacture firearms in their shop.
 The items are completely unregulated.

 So you see, If you pass strict gun control, it won’t stop people from having guns.
 They already have them.
 If you ban people from buying guns, it won’t stop people from having guns.
 We can make them.
 And if you ban people from owning guns, it will only stop people who don’t want to break the law from having guns.
 And they aren’t the people you need to worry about.